centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-loganalytics.md

     * Azure API ('api')
     * Azure CLI ('azcli')

-Centreon recommends to use API instead of CLI for the following reasons:
+Centreon recommends to use the API instead of the CLI for the following reasons:
-    * API is much more efficient avoiding CLI binary execution
+    * API is much more efficient by avoiding CLI binary execution
-    * API supports application authentification while CLI does not (yet)
+    * API supports application authentication while CLI does not (yet)

 <!--DOCUSAURUS_CODE_TABS-->